TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 Literalinclude
 ==============

-A draw back of code-blocks is that most editors cannot properly highlight or indent code within code-blocks.
+A drawback of code blocks is that most editors cannot properly highlight or indent code within code-blocks.
 The directive :rst:`literalinclude` enables you to store longer code blocks in an external file with the proper ending.